Recovering 3D Human Mesh from Monocular Images: A Survey: Human Mesh Recovery

-\paragraph{Intermediate/Proxy Representations}.
+\paragraph{Intermediate/Proxy Representation}.
 Instead of directly lifting a raw RGB image to a 3D pose, plenty of approaches introduce intermediate representation into network architectures.
 Intermediate representations are the outputs of generic human analysis ConvNets.
-The benefits of involving 2D/3D cues to the intermediate stage can be summarized by two words: ``simplification" and ``guidance".
+The benefits of involving 2D/3D cues in the intermediate stage can be summarized by two words: ``simplification" and ``guidance".

 Intermediate representations can be viewed as a simplification over RGB inputs, ignoring illumination, clothing, or background clutter, which do not necessarily correlate with human pose and shape.
 Intermediate estimates take the place of RGB images to be the actual input to the regression network.
 In this case, they are also referred to as ``proxy representation", such as silhouettes~\cite{pavlakos2018learning, sengupta2020synthetic, sengupta2021probabilistic}, segmentations~\cite{omran2018neural, rueegg2020chained, zanfir2020weakly,zanfir2021neural}, 2D heatmaps~\cite{pavlakos2018learning, doersch2019sim2real, sengupta2020synthetic, zanfir2020weakly, sengupta2021probabilistic, zhou2021monocular}, 2D keypoint coordinates~\cite{choi2020pose2mesh}, optical flow~\cite{doersch2019sim2real, li2022deep}, IUV~\cite{xu2019denserac, zeng20203d, zhang2020learning}, 3D keypoint coordinates~\cite{li2021hybrik, choi2020pose2mesh, zhou2021monocular}, and surface markers~\cite{zanfir2021thundr}.
 The introduction of proxy representation distinctly contributes to overcoming data scarcity.
 The initial stage processes the RGB inputs to proxy representations.
 However, we can involve synthetic instances in the following stages to make a difference in performance.
-Compared to the synthesis of raw RGB images, proxy inputs lead to a smaller synthetic-to-real domain gap which is more readily bridged by data augmentation~\cite{pavlakos2018learning, doersch2019sim2real, xu2019denserac, sengupta2020synthetic}.
+Compared to the synthesis of raw RGB images, proxy inputs lead to a smaller synthetic-to-real domain gap which is more readily bridged by data augmentation~\cite{pavlakos2018learning, doersch2019sim2real, xu2019denserac, sengupta2020synthetic,gong2022self}.